Digital Video Articles, Tutorials, Guides & Q & A

 Firewire makes it a breeze to transfer video from a video camera into a computer and edit footage from your computer back to the tape.

 Firewire is also known as IEEE 1394 or iLink in Mac parlance.
-In fact, it was developed by Apple and is not only used for video transfer but also to connect other computer peripherals like external hard drives, scanners, and disc burners, among others.
+In fact, it was developed by Apple and is used for video transfer and to connect other computer peripherals like external hard drives, scanners, and disc burners.

 Actually, you don’t need Firewire to transfer video to a computer for editing.

-If you’re having an older type of analog video camera, all you need is a video capture device to convert analog video to digital and then edit it.
+If you have an older type of analog video camera, all you need is a video capture device to convert analog video to digital and then edit it.
 However, the digital video quality will not match that captured via Firewire.

 So, what makes Firewire a favorite among digital video makers?